redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 Now you're ready to explore a database with more options.

-## Add Database Replication and (Shard) Clustering
+## Add Database Replication and Clustering (i.e. Sharding)

 It's called ***database clustering***, but it splits your data into ***shards***.

-This allows a DB to scale horizontally across nodes for:
+This allows databases to scale horizontally for:
-- Larger datasets on cheap hardware
+- Large datasets on cheaper hardware
-- Shorter latency with more instances responding.
+- Shorter latency with more instances running.

 Replication and clustering require 4 shards minimum (2 primaries, 2 replicas).
 Free license only provides 4, so you'll have to remove your old database.
 It's good to see how to delete a database and what happens.

-1. Return to admin console on node ***n1*** in your cluster.
+1. Return to admin console.

+Run this from node 1.

-NOTE: It could be any node in your cluster, but be sure to use node ***n1*** for this step.
-It will point out something very useful in DNS later.
+It could be any node, but node 1 will highlight something in DNS later.

 Click ***databases*** and the ***demo-db*** link to view, edit, or delete it.